woosting/linux/contents/mbr/missingo-fix/missing-fix.md

 6. **Select the operating system** at hand (i.e. Windows 7).

-	> Simply ignore this step in case no operating systems are listed.
+	> NOTE: Simply ignore this step in case no operating systems are listed.

 7. **Click [Next >]** to be presented with the `System recovery Options` tools: